Owner Representation · Project Leadership

 Earlier is usually better, but it's rarely too late.

-Our role is to create clarity from wherever the project is today.
+My role is to create clarity from wherever the project is today.

 Do you work as a construction manager or project manager?

-We lead the team.
+I lead the team.
 That means framing decisions, holding accountability, keeping alignment across organizations, and making sure the owner stays at the right altitude — engaged in what matters without carrying what doesn't.